- General Instructions

 Use Parts I, II, and III of Form 8824 to report each exchange of business or investment real property for real property of a like kind.
 Form 8824 figures the amount of gain deferred as a result of a like-kind exchange.
-Part III computes the amount of gain required to be reported on the tax return in the current year if cash or property that isn't like kind is involved in the exchange.
+Part III computes the amount of gain required to be reported on the tax return in the current year if cash or property that isn't of a like kind is involved in the exchange.
 Also, the basis of the like-kind property received is figured on Form 8824.

 Certain members of the executive branch of the federal government and judicial officers of the federal government use Part IV to elect to defer gain on conflict-of-interest sales.
 Judicial officers of the federal government are the following:

 Judges of the: